-Women’s Big Bash League: Jemimah Rodrigues signed up to play for Melbourne Renegades
+Women’s Big Bash League: Harmanpreet Kaur, Jemimah Rodrigues to play for Melbourne Renegades

-The 21-year-old Rodrigues will be making her WBBL debut, starting October 14.
-She joins Shafali Verma, Radha Yadav, Deepti Sharma and Smriti Mandhana among the Indians to b part of WBBL 7.
+The 21-year-old Rodrigues will be making her WBBL debut while the 32-year-old Harmanpreet had a previous stint with Sydney Thunder.
+They join Shafali Verma, Radha Yadav, Deepti Sharma and Smriti Mandhana among the Indians to be part of WBBL 7.

 Rodrigues was not part of the Indian team for the three ODI matches against hosts Australia but is coming off a great stint in the recent The Hundred tournament in England, where she scored 249 runs in seven innings for the Northern Superchargers.
+Meanwhile, Harmanpreet has had an injury-hit season, pulling out of The Hundred with a quad issue and then missing the ODIs due to a thumb injury sustained while training.

 “For me, the main goal over here will be just to pull back and play cricket, play some good cricket and enjoy what I’m doing.
 I know when I do that and when I’m in that headspace, I’m able to give it my best,” Rodrigues was quoted as saying by cricket.com.au.